AI-Phil/KineticConstructs/README.md

 ```bash
 node server_1.js
 ```
 Open the application.
 Use the main search box.
-Try searching for concepts:
+Try searching for concepts like:
-*   "something warm for winter"
+*   "playset for a 12 year old" (as shown in the example screenshot)
-*   "stay dry in the rain"
+*   "robot that can be programmed"
-*   "gear for climbing mountains"
+*   "creative building toys for young children"
-Notice how the results relate semantically.
-Combine this with the filters.
+Notice how the results relate semantically to your query.
+You can also still combine these semantic searches with the category and tag filters.

 ![Application Vector Search with server_1.js](./docs/images/app-vector-search.png)